-- The Michener Institute REB Submission Form can be obtained here.
+- Obtaine The Michener Institute REB Submission Form.
 An REB Submission Checklist should also be obtained and submitted with your REB Submission Form.
 The REB Submission Checklist is used as a guide to ensure that all required elements are included in your submission to be considered for REB review.

 - REB submissions should be completed and submitted to the Applied Educational Research (AER) Office at email@example.com.